Kong/kong-auth-elements/README.md

 #### Requirements

 1. Custom elements must follow the naming convention `{PascalCaseName}.ce.vue`
-2. The first and only root tag within the `<template>` of a custom element `src/elements/**/{CustomElement}.ce.vue` file must be the `<BaseCustomElement>` component (located at `/src/components/BaseCustomElement.vue`) and it must wrap all other content within the template (this enables style injection for child components).
+2. The only root-level tag within the `<template>` of a custom element `src/elements/**/{CustomElement}.ce.vue` file must be the `<BaseCustomElement>` component (located at `/src/components/BaseCustomElement.vue`) and it must wrap all other content within the template (this enables style injection for child components).
+3. The rest of the element's functionality should live within a child component (see existing examples) located in the `src/components/` directory and should not have any `props` of its own; the `props` from the parent `{PascalCaseName}.ce.vue` are injected with `provide/inject` (required).
-3. Custom elements must be added to the following path `/src/elements/{kebab-case-element-name}/{PascalCaseElementName}.ce.vue`
+4. Custom elements must be added to the following path `/src/elements/{kebab-case-element-name}/{PascalCaseElementName}.ce.vue`
-4. Custom elements must have an export function added in the `/src/elements/index.ts` file that exports the registration function for the element.
+5. Custom elements must have an export function added in the `/src/elements/index.ts` file that exports the registration function for the element.
 Note the proper names/paths in the file.
-5. The registration function (created in Step 5) must be imported and called in `/src/index.ts` (as well as in `/dev/serve-elements/index.ts` for testing).
+6. The registration function (created in Step 5) must be imported and called in `/src/index.ts` (as well as in `/dev/serve-elements/index.ts` for testing).
-6. A corresponding `{PascalCaseName}.spec.ts` file must be created in the same directory as the custom element to provide Cypress Component Test Runner code coverage.
+7. A corresponding `{PascalCaseName}.spec.ts` file must be created in the same directory as the custom element to provide Cypress Component Test Runner code coverage.
-7. Custom element templates (the contents of the `{PascalCaseElementName}.ce.vue` file) must utilize the template shown below:
+8. Custom element templates (the contents of the `{PascalCaseElementName}.ce.vue` file) must utilize the template shown below:

     <details>